talmeym/regurgitator-extensions-xml/README.md

 ### xml-parameter

-an xml-parameter creates a parameter, extracting it's value from within an xml document, using xpath:
+an xml-parameter creates a parameter, extracting its value from within an xml document, using xpath:

 ```xml
 <rge:xml-parameter name="book-name" source="book-catalogue" xpath="/bk:catalogue/bk:book/bk:name">